Noncommutative Mather-Yau theorem and its applications to Calabi-Yau algebras: Introduction

 \begin{maintheorem}(Theorem \ref{rigidity-Ginzburg}) Fix a finite quiver $Q$.
 Let $\Phi,\Psi\in \wh{\CC Q}_{\ol{\cy}}$ be two potentials of order $\geq 3$, such that the Jacobi algebras $\wh{\Lm}(Q,\Phi)$ and $\wh{\Lm}(Q,\Psi)$ are both finite dimensional.
 Assume there is an $\CC Q_0$-algebra isomorphism $\gamma: \wh{\Lm}(Q,\Phi)\to\wh{\Lm}(Q,\Psi)$ so that $\gamma_*([\Phi])=[\Psi]$.
 Then there exists a dg-$\CC Q_0$-algebra isomorphism

 such that $\Gamma(t_i)=t_i$ for all nodes $i$ of $Q$. \end{maintheorem} As an immediate corollary, we show that the (topological) \emph{generalized cluster category} is determined by the Jacobi algebra together with the class in its 0-th Hochschild homology represented by the potential (Corollary \ref{clustercat}).

-The above theorem is a consequence of a Mather-Yau type theorem for finite dimensional Jacobi algebras.
-In singularity theory, Mather and Yau proved that the germ of a holomorphic function $f$ on $(\CC^n,0)$ is determined by its Tjurina algebra $\cO_{\CC^n,0}/(f, \frac{\partial f}{\partial x_1},\ldots, \frac{\partial f}{\partial x_1})$(see Section 1 of \cite{MY}).
-In \cite{GH85}, Gaffney and Hauser proved a vast generalization of the Mather-Yau theorem, where in particular the isolatedness assumption is removed.
-Recently, Greuel and Pham generalizes Mather-Yau theorem to the case of formal power series \cite{GP}.
-They also prove a weaker version of the theorem for the positive characteristic case.
-Our main theorem is a Mather-Yau type result on complete path algebra.
+This result has some interesting application in algebraic geometry.
+In \cite{HuaKeller}, the first author and Keller use it to show that the singularity underlying a three dimensional flopping contraction is determined by the noncommutative deformation of the exceptional curve.